jjoc/ecidadania-ng/README.md

 process on internet, or even use it as a complement to in person participative processes.Perhaps isnt the ultimate solution , but certainly its the essential step towards the common goal of a real participatory democracy.
 Documentation coming soon, we're adapting it all to the new codebase.

 Thanks and sorry for the inconvenience.
-Don't forget: It's DevOps Area (highly flammable bits are free)
+But Don't forget...
+It's DevOps's Area (Highly Flammable bits are Free)

 If you want to participate in this exciting project , or you need any help, send your CV or contact: oscar.carballal@clione.io